Keith Powell and The Valets

 To see a special feature on Keith Powell and The Valets, click HERE

-Thanks to Mal Ford and Colin Wood for their assistance in writing this feature.
+Thanks to Mal Ford, Colin Wood, Keith Powell and Mal Ritter for their assistance in writing this feature.

 Copyright © John R Woodhouse